GizmoBal/sync-chapter-I-frame/README.md

   -p, --pframe PFRAME  Maximal admissible distance to nearest I-frame
 ```

-If the -p option is not provided, then the script will always search for the nearest I-frame, no matter how far it is.If this option is given with an integer argument, the script will first search for an I-frame within the admissible range and fall back to the nearest P-frame if no I-frame is found within the admissible range.
+If the -p option is not provided, then the script will always search for the nearest I-frame, no matter how far it is.
+If this option is given with an integer argument, the script will first search for an I-frame within the admissible range and fall back to the nearest P-frame if no I-frame is found within the admissible range.

 ## Features